How to structure an employee benefits package for Gen Z

-Millennials are a generation born between 1980 – to mid-90s and is as of today, largest population age group on earth.
-Gen Z is all those who were born between 1995 and 2010-ish.
-Knowing the difference between the two is crucial for a business to stay relevant in the recruitment processes and the future.
-There are differences between the generations that you must take into consideration when preparing an employee benefits package for Gen Z, but there are also similarities.
+Millennials are the generation born between 1980 to mid-90s while Gen Z are those who were born between 1995 and 2010, and are currently the largest population age group on earth.
+Knowing the difference between the two is crucial for a business to stay relevant in the recruitment processes.
+There are certainly differences between the generations that you must take into consideration when preparing an employee benefits package for Gen Z, but there are similarities worth noting as well.

 How are Gen Y and Gen Z similar?

-Both of the generations are global and tech-savvy individuals, with a keen understanding of social media and oriented towards social responsibility and self-development.
-While Gen Z is often described as the generation born with the smartphone in their hands, Gen Y saw all the technological changes coming, and their lives have been evolving around it, too.
-From an employee benefits perspective, the most significant similarities between the two generation are that both generations are:
+Both of the generations are global and tech-savvy individuals, with a keen understanding of social media and orientation towards social responsibility and self-development.
+While Gen Z is often described as the generation born with the smartphone in their hands, Gen Y saw all the technological changes coming and have evolved with them.
+From an employee benefits perspective, the most significant similarities between the two generations are that they are both:

-Both generations are native to smartphones, applications and can’t remember life without the internet.
+- Tech-savvy – Both generations are native to digital devices and applications, and can’t remember life without the internet.

-Both generations understand and use daily different social apps for communication, work, pleasure, and information.
+- Digitally social – Both generations understand and use social apps for communication, work, pleasure, and information.

 Generation Z will bring significant changes to their new workplace due to the way they see the world and their behaviors.
 The main differences between the two generations show that Gen Z is:

-- Even more tech-savvy – Gen Z is on average spending 17 hours a day on their mobile phones alone.
+- Even more tech-savvy – On average, Gen Z spends 17 hours a day on their mobile phones alone.

-- More cautious – They are especially more financially cautious, as they have lived through, and witnessed their family members and/or friends losing their jobs during, the 2008 recession.
+- More cautious – They are more financially cautious, as they have lived through and witnessed their family members and friends lose their jobs during the 2008 recession.

-- Less educated – iGeneration prefer not to start their life with debt, and so many will eschew an expensive university education, as opposed to Millenials who are the most educated generation so far, but not always able to find a job after graduating from university.
+- Less educated – Gen Z prefers not to start their life with debt, and so many will eschew an expensive university education, as opposed to millennials who are the most educated generation but are not always able to find a job after graduating from university.

-- More individual – Gen Z wants to achieve everything by themselves, and prefer working alone rather than in a team.
+- More individualistic – Gen Z wants to achieve everything by themselves and prefers to work alone rather than in a team.

 - Less tolerant – If a Gen Z experiences a problem with a brand or a website, it’s doubtful he or she will ever return there.